 Celebrating women in engineering

-23 June 2025
+23 June

 Things to think about

-While celebrating INWED, it’s important to reflect.
+While observing INWED, it’s important to reflect.

-- Representation matters – increasing visibility and support for female engineers is crucial
+- representation matters – increasing visibility and support for female engineers is crucial

-- Role models inspire – seeing successful women in engineering encourages young people, especially girls, to pursue STEM careers
+- role models inspire – seeing successful women in engineering encourages young people, especially girls, to pursue STEM careers

-- You can make a difference – whether you’re an engineer, educator, or advocate, everyone can play a part in fostering diversity and opportunity in engineering
+- you can make a difference – whether you’re an engineer, educator, or advocate, everyone can play a part in fostering diversity and opportunity in engineering

-- Collaboration is key – initiatives like INWED highlight the power of teamwork in driving progress and inclusion
+- collaboration is key – initiatives like INWED highlight the power of teamwork in driving progress and inclusion

 Thinking of taking part?